plmqaz-bot/wholeren/README.md

 edit contract --DONE

+bug in signup -DONE

+bug in sales role

+bug in user --DONE

+change sales comission lookup into cumulative

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3. --DONE